 "S'ok," Will assured him, patting him on the leg.
-He knew that between the concussion and the new look-alike, Clint was feeling on edge.
-Will wondered if his brother was picking up on his own feelings of uneasiness.
+He knew that between the concussion and the new look-alike, Clint was feeling more than a little out of it, hence the uncharacteristic rambling.
+Will wondered if his brother was also picking up on his own feelings of uneasiness.
 Either way, he didn't want Clint overloading his already overtaxed brain.
 He watched as Clint settled back on the sofa, closing his eyes.

 Will picked up the paper that set off this latest bout of turmoil and craziness.
 The man really did look like them.
 Will never really spent a large amount of time studying his face in the mirror prior to reuniting with his twin.
 But ever since then, his own face was the most familiar sight in the world to him.
 The face on the paper was similar but there were slight differences.
 His face was a little rounder and the eyes were a little harder.
 There were also a few scars on his face that would indicate some serious trauma.
 But the one that caught his attention was the faint, silvery line right about the man's left eyebrow.

 "Mirror images," Will murmured.
 He looked at Clint beside him, specifically to the same sliver of a scar above his right eyebrow.
 He glanced down at the picture.
 The same exact eyes stared back at him.
 They were the same eyes.
 There was darkness in them but they were the same eyes he looked at every single day.
 "Oh, no."

 Clint cracked an eye open.
 "What?"